 Adobe Acrobat Reader: Acrobat Reader is the basic PDF reading program from PDF developer Adobe.
 The program is available on all FSU computers and can be downloaded for free to any desktop or mobile device.
 Please note that PDFs downloaded from EBSCOhost or Ebook Central can only be opened in Adobe Digital Editions.

 Adobe Digital Editions: Digital Editions is Adobe’s dedicated e-book reading software.
 This program is specifically designed to work with PDF and EBUP files with digital rights management (DRM) protection.
-With an Adobe ID, titles with DRM can be searched, annotated, and transferred between devices.
 It can be downloaded for free onto any desktop or mobile device.
-FSU is currently working to download Digital Editions onto all of its workstations; please help us by suggesting it to the monitors of any computer lab where Digital Editions has not yet been installed.
+With an Adobe ID, which can be created with your FSUID, titles with DRM can be searched, annotated, and transferred between devices.

 Bluefire Reader: Bluefire Reader is the leading e-book reading app.
 The app can support PDF and EPUB files with DRM protection.
 Bluefire Reader accepts Adobe accounts, making it possible to manage all downloaded e-book content with a single account.
 The app can be downloaded for free on iOS and Android devices; a version for Windows desktops can also be downloaded for free.